A slack clone in 5 lines of bash

 GNU Guix also automatically computes which groups, users, and setuid binaries

-she must assess whether the associated group (also named red
+she must assess whether the associated group (also named red), user (also

-.
-Again, a cumbersome and error prone task whereas on GNU Guix, root
+red.
+Again, a cumbersome and error prone task whereas on GNU Guix, root just

 needs them.